envs-net/ttbp/README.md

 ### reading other feels

-the `browse global feels` feature shows the ten most recent entries that anyone has written on ttbp. this list is only accessible from within tilde.team, although individual entries may be posted to html or gopher.
+the `browse global feels` feature shows the ten most recent entries that anyone has written on ttbp. this list is only accessible from within envs.net, although individual entries may be posted to html or gopher.

 you can also pull up a list of a single user's feels through `check out your